dsarrut/syd-doc/start.md

  # Same as previous but only display the ids as a raw line
 sydFind DicomSerie SPECT TOMO -e PLANAR -l
 ```

-You can delete a record by specifying its id and its table: `sydDelete DicomSerie 2`.
-Such command will permanently delete the element ith id=2 in the database but also the associated files in the database folder. `sydDelete` may use after a `sydFind` command, allowing to delete the records that match a pattern.

 ----------------------------------------------------------
 ## Convert DICOM to raw images (mhd/raw)